sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 --- abstract

 ISO/IEC 19770-2:2015 Software Identification (SWID) tags provide an extensible XML-based structure to identify and describe individual software components, patches, and installation bundles.
 SWID tag representations can be too large for devices with network and storage constraints.
 This document defines a concise representation of SWID tags: Concise SWID (CoSWID) tags.
-CoSWID supports the same features as SWID tags, as well as additional semantics that allow CoSWIDs to describe additional types of information, all in a more memory efficient format.
+CoSWID supports a similar set of semantics and features as SWID tags, as well as new semantics that allow CoSWIDs to describe additional types of information, all in a more memory efficient format.

 --- middle